Achieve Sleek Hair with Japanese Hair Straightening Boston

 Keratin Treatment vs. Japanese Straightening have you wondered what the differences are?

-Keratin Treatment vary by brand, at Noelle Salon we use the Brazilian Blowout brand which is formaldehyde free.
-This treatment is a smoothing treatment which infuses protein into your hair cuticle.
+Keratin Treatment varies by brand, at Noelle Salon we use the Brazilian Blowout brand which is formaldehyde-free.
+This keratin smoothing treatment is a smoothing treatment that infuses protein into your hair cuticle.
 Keratin treatment will eliminate frizz and calm down your curl, it is not a permanent process - it gradually washes out of the hair within 3 to 4 months.
-I suggest a quality product not one from overseas since they may contain formaldehyde as well as detergents that not only damage your hair, but your health.
-Overseas keratin, such as some from Brazil, may last longer in the hair, but overtime this treatment can cause permanent damage to your hair.
+I suggest a quality product not one from overseas since they may contain formaldehyde as well as detergents that not only damage your hair but your health.
+Overseas keratin, such as some from Brazil, may last longer in the hair, but over time this treatment can cause permanent damage to your hair.
+If you have curly hair, our keratin treatment options are effective at taming unruly curls and significantly cutting blow-dry time.

-What to know about keratin hair treatments aka Brazilian Hair Treatment
+What to know about keratin hair treatments aka Brazilian Keratin Hair Treatment Control frizz

 1) This is a smoothing treatment, not a permanent process.